etkirsch/PostPyRe/README.md

-# Erukar.io 2.0
+# PostPyRe
-This is a full stack application implementing the following technologies
+PostPyRe is a stack which implements the following technologies

 * React 16.8.1
 * Python 3.7.5
 * Flask
 * Auth0
 * PostgreSQL

+In practice, we recommend using CI on github using the workflows provided in `.github/workflows`.
+Additionally, PostPyRe offers out-of-the-box Heroku support for hosting, though the option of where to host the static site is left at the discretion of the implementer.

 ## Local Setup
 ### Python Webserver